mosip/documentation/docs/anonymous-profiling-support.md

 ## Overview

-When a country is implementing and running the ID program, people at the forefront like policymakers and other executives will need to monitor the progress.
-Progress can be measured with the help of various attributes like:
+When a country is implementing and running the ID program, people at the forefront, like policymakers and other executives, will need to monitor the progress.
+Progress can be measured with the help of various attributes, like:

 * total enrollment count
 * gender profile for enrollment
 * age group profile
-* enrollment numbers and profile per registration centre
+* enrollment numbers and profiles per registration centre
 * quality of biometric data captured

 Information like this will allow policymakers to take corrective measures as and when required.